 Figure 4-30c – High-level architecture for AP MLD with affiliated APs

 The non-AP MLD reference model includes the MLD upper MAC sublayer and MLD lower MAC sublayers (one for each link).
-The single upper MAC within a non-AP MLD can operate at any given time in either MLO over multiple lower MAC and PHY pairs for association to an AP MLD, or as a (non-MLO) non-AP STA using only one set of lower MAC and PHY for association to an AP (which may or may not be affiliated with an AP MLD).
-A single Supplicant on the non-AP MLD manages the PKTSA, and multiple group key security associations (one set per link).
-The reference architecture is shown in Figure 4-30d (High level architecture for non-AP MLD with affiliated APs).
+The single upper MAC within a non-AP MLD can operate at any given time in either MLO over one or more(#10524) lower MAC and PHY pairs for association to an AP MLD, or as a (non-MLO) non-AP STA using only one set of lower MAC and PHY for association to an AP (which may or may not be affiliated with an AP MLD).
+A single Supplicant on the non-AP MLD manages the PTKSA(#10276), and multiple group key security associations (one set per link).
+The reference architecture when operating in MLO(#10525) is shown in Figure 4-30d (High level architecture for non-AP MLD with affiliated non-AP STAs(#11604)).
+The reference architecture of Figure 4-24 applies when operating as a (non-MLO) non-AP STA.(#10525)

-Figure 4-30d – High-level architecture for non-AP MLD with affiliated APs
+Figure 4-30d – High-level architecture for non-AP MLD with affiliated non-AP STAs(#10526)(#11605)

 TGbe editor: Please modify 5th paragraph in subclause 5.1.5.1as follows: